-At York College, the primary purpose of Academic Assessment is to continuously improve student learning by improving programs.
-The aim is to not only collect and examine evidence of student learning but to also use the results to make informed decisions regarding curriculum, pedagogy, resources and the assessment process itself.
+At York College, the primary purpose of Assessment is to continuously improve student learning thus programs.
+The aim is to not only collect and examine evidence of student learning but to also use the results to make informed decisions regarding curriculum, pedagogy, resources, and the assessment process itself.
 Program assessment provides an opportunity to identify strengths and weaknesses.
 Program assessment is also important for external reasons including compliance with the Middle State Commission on Higher Education (MSCHE) and other respective disciplinary agencies.

 Sources: Banta, Trudy W., and Catherine A. Palomba.
 Assessment Essentials, John Wiley & Sons, Incorporated, 2014.
 ProQuest Ebook Central, https://ebookcentral.proquest.com/lib/yorkcol-ebooks/detail.action?docID=1782543.